TolikPylypchuk/Cineaste/docs/03-forms.md

 # Forms

 You can add, edit, and delete list items through forms which appear on the right side of the main section.
-There are five types of forms:
+There are six types of forms:

 - Movie